Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 And if you’re like most moms I know, this struggle leaves you in tears after every nap, feeling like a complete failure.

 Rest assured friend, you are not alone.
-I was also totally at a loss as to how to get my 3 month old to sleep.
+I was also at a loss on how to get my 3 month old to sleep.
 I know that feeling of having already gone through months of sleep deprivation and wondering how much longer you can take.
 That feeling of not knowing what to do.

 As much as a hit or miss naps can be, I found several tips I wish I knew about from the start.
 These “secrets” seemed to work far better than anything else I tried.
 Some of them even seemed backward or illogical, but proved themselves effective.